taxmeifyoucan/predict_ttd/readme.md

 Program for predicting the value collects data on accumulated difficulty with precise points in time and naively estimates future TTD using linear/polynomial regression.
 Keep in mind that further in the future your prediction is, the bigger error there will be.

-Deeper explanation of technical strategy of TD prediction used by this tool can be found in [this post](https://ethresear.ch/t/predicting-ttd-on-ethereum/12742).
+Deeper explanation of the technical strategy behind TD prediction used by this tool can be found in [this post](https://ethresear.ch/t/predicting-ttd-on-ethereum/12742).
+Mainnet TTD was proposed in [this document](https://notes.ethereum.org/@MarioHavel/merge-ttd) and presented at [CL call #93](https://www.youtube.com/watch?v=CIAGQMUKEZ4).

 ## Usage